-Is Alipay the same as PayPal?
+Is Alipay The Same As PayPal?

-Is Alipay available in the UK?
+Is Alipay Available In The UK?

 Alipay members are able to pay with Alipay at some UK shops, due to a partnership with Barclaycard, the credit card brand of Barclays bank.
-Some forex brokers who offer their services to UK clients may also accept Alipay.
+Some brokers who offer their services to UK clients also accept Alipay.